joyjixu/qm2_resources/data_analysis/README.md

 Notebook to maje visualization of chlrorpleth map with average sentiment and slider for days

 ### month_violin.ipynb
-Notebook to make vioin distributions of sentiment and magnitude for all of April
+Notebook to make vioin distributions of sentiment and magnitude for all of April (daily_violin.ipynb was a preliminary test using a day's worth of tweets)

 ### get_tweet_sentiment.ipynb
 Notebook for Sentiment Analysis with Google Cloud Natural Language API